 STI SIP Procedures

-Both [RFC 8224] and [RFC 8225] define a base set of procedures for how STI fits into the SIP call flow.
-[RFC 8224] defines an authentication service, corresponding to STI-AS in the SHAKEN reference architecture, as well as a verification service or STI-VS. This clause will detail the procedures required for the STI-AS to create the required identity header.
+Both [IETF RFC 8224] and [IETF RFC 8225] define a base set of procedures for how STI fits into the SIP call flow.
+[IETF RFC 8224] defines an authentication service, corresponding to STI-AS in the SHAKEN reference architecture, as well as a verification service or STI-VS. This clause will detail the procedures required for the STI-AS to create the required identity header.

 PASSporT Overview

-STI as defined in [RFC 8225] specifies the process of the PASSporT.
+The document [IETF RFC 8225] specifies the process for creating and verifying PASSporTs.

 PASSporTs have the following form: